Andrydood/Full-Stack-Palindrome-Checker/README.md

 ## Introduction

 This system is compromised of a front end written using React.js and a back end written using the Django and Django REST framework.
 Its use is to check if a given string is a palindrome using an API and convey this information to the user.
 If the string is a palindrome, it is then stored along with the rest of the confirmed palindromes, and the first 100 are shown.

+Future back end additions may include the introduction of accounts to store a personal list of palindromes, most searched for palindromes and the ability to search for other text patterns, all of which can easily be implemented using the existing framework.
+In addition, the front end can be expanded to offer a mobile application using react native.

 ## Usage